SamuelSwartzberg/flashcardifying_text_temp/inf.md

-mdBook is a rust crate and command-line tool that produces books from markdown. mdBook produces books similar to the rust book. mdBook can easily be deployed to github pages.
+mdBook is a rust crate and command-line tool that produces books from markdown. mdBook produces books similar to the rust book. mdBook and docusaurus can easily be deployed to github pages. docosaurus is a react-based solution for writing documentation via markdown

 ## requirements engineering